David Hart QC

 Accredited mediator (May 2003).
 Experience of mediations (as mediator or advocate) involving environmental, commercial, employment, construction matters, and including multi-party actions

-Committee member/adjudicator on LAB/LSC appeals (particularly Special Cases Unit) since 1995, and member of LSC Special cases Review Panel.
+Committee member/adjudicator on LAB/LSC appeals (particularly Special Cases Unit) since 1995, and member of LSC Special cases Review Panel to 2012.

 Significant cases include the following